-- Java 1.2 can break out of sandbox if approved by user - What's the problem here? - ActiveX - No sandbox or correctness check - Downloaded code is cryptographically signed, signature is verified to be from "trusted" entity before execution - Third-party applications - Turn out to be a huge problem, for all browsers - Malicious input parameters, Word macros,... - Potentially disastrous if application has full access rights to a user's account
+- Java 1.2+ can break out of sandbox if approved by user - What's the problem here? - Worse: Java 7 runs signed applets out of sandbox by default - ActiveX - No sandbox or correctness check - Downloaded code is cryptographically signed, signature is verified to be from "trusted" entity before execution - Third-party applications - Turn out to be a huge problem, for all browsers - Malicious input parameters, Word macros,... - Potentially disastrous if application has full access rights to a user's account